MySQL replication between on-premise environment and Amazon Aurora via the internet

 Creating a user for replication

 Create a replication user.
-In the sample, we set it to %, but we recommend that you narrow down the IP address properly.
+In the sample, we set it to %, but we recommend that you narrow down the IP addresses properly.

-Flow of replication settings on the destination (AWS)
+Steps to set up replication on the destination (AWS)

 You can also create it using the AWS CLI, but this time we will create it from the console.